Tribal sovereignty in the United States: The General Allotment Act (Dawes Act), 1887

 Passed by Congress in 1887, the "Dawes Act" was named for Senator Henry L. Dawes of Massachusetts, Chairman of the Senate's Indian Affairs Committee.
 It came as another crucial step in attacking the tribal aspect of the Indians of the time.
 In essence, the act broke up the land of most all tribes into modest parcels to be distributed to Indian families, and those remaining were auctioned off to white purchasers.
 Indians who accepted the farmland and became "civilized" were made American citizens.
-But the Act itself proved disastrous for Indians, as much tribal land was lost and cultural traditions destroyed.
+However, the Act itself proved disastrous for Indians, as much tribal land was lost, and cultural traditions destroyed.
 Whites benefited the most; for example, when the government made 2 e6acre of Indian lands available in Oklahoma, 50,000 white settlers poured in almost instantly to claim it all (in a period of one day, April 22, 1889).

 Evolution of relationships: The evolution of the relationship between tribal governments and federal governments has been glued together through partnerships and agreements.
 Also running into problems of course such as finances which also led to not being able to have a stable social and political structure at the helm of these tribes or states.